Ebersbach an der Fils: Roßwälden

 During the Protestant Reformation, Roßwälden became increasingly dependent upon Württemberg as it controlled more and more property nearby until it was annexed by the Duchy.
 Roßwälden was assigned to the district of Kirchheim unter Teck until 1938, when it was reassigned to the district of Göppingen.

 Weiler ob der Fils

 Weiler was a borough of Roßwälden until 1905 and was thus assigned to Oberamt Kirchheim until 1938, when it too was assigned to Göppingen's district.

 Geography

-The city (Stat) of Ebersbach an der Fils lies on the western edge of the district of Göppingen, along its border with the district of Esslingen am Neckar.
+The city (Stadt) of Ebersbach an der Fils lies on the western edge of the district of Göppingen, along its border with the district of Esslingen am Neckar.
 Ebersbach is physically located between the Schurwald and Welzheim Forest to the north, and the foothills of the central Swabian Jura to the south, on the river Fils.
 The Fils flows through the municipality from east to west.
 Elevation above sea level in the municipal area ranges from a high of 482 m Normalnull (NN) to a low of 264 m NN.